celo-org/celo-bls-go/README.md

 ## Release process

-* Create a new branch
-* Update all the libs using `./scripts/release.sh`
-* Create a PR
-* After the PR is merged, tag the version using `./scripts/tag_version.sh`

-If needed, you can remove an old tag using `./scripts/remove_tag.sh VERSION`.
+Create a new release branch using `./scripts/branch_version.sh`.
+This will build all the libraries and push a new branch with the `epoch-snark` version.